david672orford/tech-for-teaching/software/index.md

 	organized, and that its behavior is different from that of most other editors for no obvious benefit.
 If you use it only occasionally, you will spend an inordination amount of time trying to remember how to perform even basic tasks.
-Casual users would probably be better off with Pinta or Krita.
+Most casual users will be better off with Pinta or Krita.
 * [Pinta](https://pinta-project.com) --
 	This edit has a basic set of features which will be sufficient for the needs of many users.